kubeflow/website/content/en/docs/components/pipelines/v2/components/container-components.md

 When you run the component with the argument `name='World'`, you’ll see the string `'Hello, World!'` in `say_hello`’s logs.

 ### Create component outputs

 Unlike Python functions, containers do not have a standard mechanism for returning values.
 To enable Container Components to have outputs, KFP requires you to write outputs to a file inside the container.
-KFP will read this file and persist the output to [ML Metadata][ml-metadata].
+KFP will read this file and persist the output.

 To return an output string from the say `say_hello` component, you can add an output parameter to the function using a `dsl.OutputPath(str)` annotation: